dmitrymalakhov/NebulaEncrypt/README.md

 ---

-**Protect your communications with NebulaEncrypt - because your privacy matters.**
+**Protect your communications on Telegram Web with NebulaEncrypt - because your privacy matters.**